Have you fallen off the wagon during the holidays? Are you looking to get back on track?

 Make sure your first meal of the day is rich in protein and has some healthy fats to stabilize your blood sugar and give you lasting energy.
 This will help keep the cravings at bay and support better decisions throughout the day.
 Our favourite way to kick off the morning?
 With a superfood smoothie!
 We love to boost ours with Organika collagen or Iron Vegan protein.

 Choose 1 item from each category to cover all your nutritional needs.

 Get enough sleep

 If you aren't getting enough sleep, it will take a toll on your weight loss and fitness goals, not to mention overall health status.
-Lack of sleep causes an imbalance in our hunger hormones (prompting us to eat more unhealthy foods), decreases growth hormone (needed for tissue repair and muscle synthesis), and increases cortisol and insulin resistance (hormones that promote fat storage, specifically around the tummy area).
+Lack of sleep causes an imbalance in our hunger hormones (prompting us to eat more unhealthy foods), decreases growth hormone (needed for tissue repair and muscle synthesis), and increases cortisol (hormones that promote fat storage, specifically around the tummy area).
 Not only that, but lack of sleep sabotages our motivation and makes us less likely to take the time to cook a meal or stop by the gym after work.